 Exploring the charming streets of Notting Hill and looking for a place to grab a bite?
 Check out our Notting Hill Halal Food Guide where we put together some of the best halal food places in the area, ranging from fast food to nice dine-in restaurants and a wide variety of cuisines!

 Without a doubt, Notting Hill has become quite a touristic area, especially over the weekends, thanks to its famed Portobello Market and movie references.
-Whether you are looking for a nice brunch spot before exploring the colourful streets, a quick & easy bite, or a snazzy sit-down meal, there are certainly quite a handful of good halal-friendly options to choose from in the area.
-As per everything on this blog, please always double-check the halal status with the restaurant as suppliers may change.
+Whether you are looking for a nice brunch spot in the area before exploring the colourful streets, a quick & easy bite, or a snazzy sit-down meal, there are certainly quite a handful of good halal-friendly options to choose from in the area.

-Where to find Halal Food in Notting Hill London
+Where to find Halal Food in Notting Hill

 The Residency Notting Hill